oneHamidreza/Meow-Framework-MVVM/README.md

 Now you have `ViewPager2` + `TabLayout` in an Activity/Fragment.

-There are some customized styles which is related to `Material TabLayout`.
+There are some customized styles that is related to `Material TabLayout`.

 |Style|Usage|
 |---|:---:|